Walking the dog alone is a great way to connect with your four-legged family member. Unfortunately, it’s also a great way to get inside your own head.

 Speaking of temperature, you can find doggie boots out there that protect your dog’s paws from heat and cold.
 They’re a great way to protect his feet and alleviate your fear.
 IF you can get him to wear them.

-Dog Walking Bag
+Prepare a Dog Walking Bag

 Bring along a bag full of supplies for your dog walk.
 Include items like a first-aid kit for minor cuts or abrasions, the water I mentioned earlier, treats, and other essentials.